hadynz/calendar-app-challenge/README.md

 The front end was built using custom web components built on top of the [Polymer framework][polymer].
 I used the awesome [Polymer Yeoman generator][generator-polymer] for scaffolding the project and getting up and running really quickly.

 Other frameworks used in the solution are [MomentJS][momentjs] for date and time manipulation, and a [Mocha][mochajs] and [Chai][chaijs] combo for my unit tests.

+The key learning from this coding challenge is coming up with valid test scenarios in an early stage, and using test-driven development, keep chipping at the problem in code.
+Writing small and modular modules was key in reducing the challenge's complexity into smaller pieces that were easy to think and solve individually.

 ## Test Scenarios